What defines a bounce?

-- An executive assistant has the access rights to proceed to sending a Smart email
+- An executive assistant has the access rights to proceed to send a Smart email

-- The sender is define to be the executive VP of the organisation (executiveVP@thisisanexample.com)
+- The sender is defined to be the executive VP of the organisation (executiveVP@thisisanexample.com)

-- The Smart email is send by the executive assistant, in the name of the executive VP
+- The Smart email is sent by the executive assistant, in the name of the executive VP

 - Bounce back emails (if any) are automatically send to "executiveVP@thisisanexample.com" inbox

-- Be aware that if your stakeholders activated an "Out of office" auto-replies, they will be send to the sender inbox
+- Be aware that if your stakeholders activated an "Out of office" auto-replies, they will be sent to the sender inbox

 To access one on the key metrics to successful Smart email, make sure to read how the email read rate works.